 It’s possible that the vitamin C combined with antioxidant-filled anthocyanins may contribute to the inhibition of the growth of cancer cells, so there is potential for berries like lingonberry as cancer-fighting foods.

 4. Reduces the Occurrence of Urinary Tract Infections in Women

 The study, conducted by the Department of Pediatrics at the University of Oulu in Finland, indicated that there was a 20 percent reduction in the risk of UTI in the berry group as compared with the control group.
-This tells us that by consuming the juice as part of your regular diet, it may reduce the recurrence of urinary tract infection.
-(4)
+This shows that consuming the juice as part of your regular diet may reduce the recurrence of urinary tract infections.

 5. Can Help Keep a Healthy Mouth